Thompson-Nicola Regional District

 Thompson Regional Hospital District

-- Increases or decreases in residential class taxation vary area by area due to individual changes in assessment compared to 2018.
-Kamloops and Sun Peaks will expect to see increases while all other member municipalities will expect to see decreases.
-Also Electoral Areas “J” and “N” will expect to see increases while all other Electoral Areas will expect decreases.
-These range from a decrease of $37.70 in Electoral Area “O” to an increase of $33.99 in Electoral Area “J” on average.
+- Increases or decreases in residential class taxation vary area by area due to individual changes in assessment compared to 2019.
+Six of the 11 municipalities and 10 electoral areas will expect to see a decrease in property taxes in 2020 while the rest will have increases.
+These range from a decrease of $9.72 on average in the Village of Chase to an increase of $11.04 on average in the Village of Clinton.

-- This budget invests more than $27.5 million in public safety, including over $12.5 million in fire protection to rural communities over the next five years, including increases in funding for five rural fire departments which the TNRD has assumed administrative responsibilities for – Little Fort, Loon Lake, McLure, South Green Lake and Tobiano.
+- This budget invests almost $29 million in public safety, including over $12.6 million in fire protection to rural communities over the next five years.

 - Includes investments for construction of new fire halls for Loon Lake and Tobiano volunteer fire departments.

-- Invests over $10 million dollars over five years into 11 drinking water and 3 wastewater utility services, including $1.4 million for a new water source for Black Pines and $3.6 million to install water meters in all TNRD drinking water utilities.
-The water meter project is funded 100% through a successful grant awarded from the Federal Gas Tax-Strategic Priorities Fund.
+- Invests over $15 million dollars over five years into 11 drinking water and 3 wastewater utility services, including $1.4 million for a new water source for Black Pines, a proposed $5 million new water treatment and filtration plant in the Pritchard area (pending grant funding approval) and $3.6 million to install water meters in all TNRD drinking water utilities.
+The water meter project is funded 100% through a successful grant awarded from the Federal Gas Tax-Strategic Priorities Fund

 - 2/3 of the Black Pines water project is funded by Federal Grant (New Building Canada – Small Communities Fund grant) – pending public approval of the project and the community borrowing for their 1/3 share.

-- $9 million in continued funding for TNRD Public Library system in 2019, and greater than $46 million over the five years.
+- $9 million in continued operating funding for TNRD Public Library system in 2020, and greater than $47 million over the five years, including proposed new branch construction in Sun Peaks and the South-West area if Kamloops (pending grand funding availability).

-- Invests over $2.2 million into community parks and over $4.0 million into community halls and other recreation facilities throughout the TNRD over the five years.
+- Invests over $2.2 million into community parks and almost $2.0 million into community halls and other recreation facilities throughout the TNRD over the five years.

 The Local Government Act states that "a regional district must have a financial plan that is adopted annually, by bylaw, by March 31.
 The planning period for a financial plan is 5 years, that period being the year in which the plan is specified to come into force and the following 4 years.